German rearmament: Overview

 Germany's defeat in the First World War and the peace terms of the Treaty of Versailles shaped the thinking of the leadership of the Weimar Republic's armed forces, the Reichswehr.
-The treaty's disarmament provisions were intended to make the future German army incapable of offensive action.
+The treaty's disarmament provisions were intended to make the German army incapable of offensive action.
 It was limited to 100,000 men with 4,000 officers and no general staff; the navy could have at most 15,000 men and 1,500 officers.
 Germany was prohibited from having an air force, tanks, poison gas, heavy artillery, submarines or dreadnoughts.
 A large number of its ships and all of its air-related armaments were to be surrendered.
-The military's leaders saw the greatly reduced army as an interim stage and a starting point for a larger military force not subject to restrictions.
+Military leaders saw the greatly reduced army as an interim stage and a starting point for a larger military force not subject to restrictions.

 To achieve the goal of rebuilding the military, the Reichswehr leadership was prepared to violate the Treaty of Versailles, which was also a law of the Republic.
 The illegal measures they took included providing Freikorps units and local Citizens' Defense groups (Einwohnerwehren) with military training and equipment; establishing the Black Reichswehr; creating secret funds such as were uncovered in the Lohmann Affair; disguising state intervention in the armaments industry (Montan-Schema); planning secretly for ramping up the German arms industry (Statistische Gesellschaft); conducting secret armaments research in cooperation with the Kaiser Wilhelm Society; continuing the banned general staff under the cover name Truppenamt; and cooperating militarily with the Soviet Union to gain fundamental tactical and technical knowledge.
-Until the beginning of the 1930s, however, the extent and efficiency of the measures remained relatively low.
+Until the beginning of the 1930s the extent and efficiency of the measures remained relatively low.